lawrencemcdaniel-dot-com/html/freshfrommexico.com/wp-content/plugins/youtube-embed-plus/readme.txt

 Tags: youtube gallery, video gallery, youtube channel, youtube live, live stream Requires at least: 3.6.1
 Tested up to: 4.9
-Stable tag: 11.8.7
+Stable tag: 11.9.1
 License: GPLv3 or later

 YouTube Embed WordPress Plugin.
-Embed a responsive video, YouTube channel gallery, playlist gallery, or YouTube.com live stream
+Embed a responsive video, YouTube channel gallery, playlist gallery, or YouTube.com live stream (with GDPR options)

 == Description ==

 **Your WordPress YouTube embed, YouTube gallery (channel and playlist), and even YouTube live stream can be customized in a wide variety of ways with this plugin.
 Here are a few recently added features:**

-* Improved GDPR compliance
+* Improved GDPR compliance options: YouTube no cookie, YouTube API restrictions, GDPR consent mode
 * YouTube gallery capability (channel and playlist) – The ability to make playlist and channel embeds have a gallery layout.
 By default, the plugin can generate a grid-based [responsive playlist or channel gallery >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
 Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire YouTube channel or playlist.
 * YouTube gallery auto continuous play - embed a playlist or channel gallery and allow it to play one video after the next without requiring viewers to click a thumbnail
 * YouTube Live Stream - Given a link to a YouTube channel, the plugin wizard automatically finds a livestream if one is active in that channel and generates the embed code for you.
 On the settings page, you can also set defaults of what to automatically display if a live stream is not active at a given moment.
 For example, you can have your site display a gallery of a channel's entire video library so that users can have something to watch in the meantime.
 We hope it's a time saver.